Jantar Mantar (horse): 2024: three-year-old season

-Jantar Mantar made his three-year-old season debut at the Kyodo Tsushin Hai, moving back up to a distance of 1,800 meters at Tokyo Racecourse.
-He settled in midfield throughout the race but failed to chase down Justin Milano, who moved up early, finishing second place.
+Jantar Mantar first race as a three-year-old was the Kyodo Tsushin Hai, moving back up to a distance of 1,800 meters at Tokyo Racecourse.
+He settled in midfield throughout the race but failed to chase down Justin Milano, who moved up early, and finished in second place.

 Two months later, he once again moved up in distance to race at the Satsuki Shō (Japanese 2000 Guineas) over 2,000 meters at Nakayama Racecourse.
-After surviving through the grueling fast pace set by Meisho Tabaru, he moved up to the front early in the final stretch but was overtaken by the fast-finishing Justin Milano and Cosmo Kuranda and ended up in third place.
+After keeping up with Meisho Tabaru, he moved up to the front early in the final stretch but was overtaken by Justin Milano and Cosmo Kuranda and ended up in third place.

-Three weeks later, he dropped down in distance to a mile to race at the NHK Mile Cup at Tokyo Racecourse.
+Three weeks later, he dropped down in distance to a mile to race in the NHK Mile Cup at Tokyo Racecourse.
 He broke off well from the gates and settled in a good position up front.
 In the final straight, he pulled away from the pack and maintained the lead to win the race, holding off Ascoli Piceno.
+After the race, he was set up for Fuji Stakes but was forced to withdraw after developing a fever.
+He was invited to run in Hong Kong Mile next but due to a lengthy rest period and having just recovered from the fever, he ran poorly, was hit by horses on both sides during the race, and finished in 13th place.

+2025: four-year-old season

+He returned to Ritto Training Center in May in order to prepare for Yasuda Kinen.
+During the race, Jantar Mantar was quick out of the gate and raced prominently in third behind Mad Cool.
+His jockey, Yuga Kawada, then started to accelerate after the 400 meter pole, and maintained a position at the front to win by one and a half lengths.
+This marked the first occasion where the winner of the NHK Mile Cup also won the Yasuda Kinen in the same season.
+His owner registered him in the Prix Jacques le Marois and Prix du Moulin de Longchamp but later cancelled the trip and prepared for the Fuji Stakes, which he had missed in 2024 due to a fever.
+Jantar Mantar ran well in this race but was overtaken by Gaia Force around 400 metres from the finish and placed second.